logologo

 In this script, we listen for messages from the main thread and compute the factorial of a given number.
 Once the computation is complete, we post the result back to the main thread.

 Now that you have your Web Worker set up, you can use it in your Angular component.
-Here's an example of how to do that in app.component.ts
+Here's an example of how to do that in app.component.ts:

 import { Component } from '@angular/core'; import { MyWorker } from './my-worker.worker'; @Component({ selector: 'app-root', templateUrl: './app.component.html', styleUrls: ['./app.component.css'] }) export class AppComponent { result: number | null = null; calculateFactorial(num: number): void { const worker = new MyWorker(); worker.postMessage(num); worker.onmessage = ({ data }) => { this.result = data; worker.terminate(); // Terminate the worker when done }; } }

 You can add a simple UI to test the Web Worker interaction.
-Modify app.component.html
+Modify app.component.html as follows:

 <div> <input type="number" #inputNum placeholder="Enter a number" /> <button (click)="calculateFactorial(inputNum.value)">Calculate Factorial</button> </div> <div *ngIf="result !== null"> <p>Factorial Result: {{ result }}</p> </div>